codership/documentation/galeracluster/source/configuration.rst

      innodb_flush_log_at_trx_commit=0

-  .. warning:: While setting `innodb_flush_log_at_trx_commit <http://dev.mysql.com/doc/refman/5.1/en/innodb-parameters.html#sysvar_innodb_flush_log_at_trx_commit>`_ to a value of ``0`` or ``2`` improves performance, it also introduces certain dangers.
+  .. note:: **Warning**: While setting `innodb_flush_log_at_trx_commit <http://dev.mysql.com/doc/refman/5.1/en/innodb-parameters.html#sysvar_innodb_flush_log_at_trx_commit>`_ to a value of ``0`` or ``2`` improves performance, it also introduces certain dangers.
 Operating system crashes or power outages can erase the last second of transaction.
 Although normally you can recover this data from another node, it can still be lost entirely in the event that the cluster goes down at the same time, (for instance, in the event of a data center power outage).

 After you save the configuration file, you are ready to configure the database privileges.